virgesmith/pico-crypto-key/README.md

 ## Build

 If using a Pico W you can use the additional option `--board pico_w` when running `check`, `build`, `install` or `reset-pin`.
 This will ensure the LED will work.
-(Images built for the pico will work on a Pico W aside from the LED.)
+(Images built for the Pico will work on a Pico W aside from the LED.)

 These steps use the `picobuild` script.
 (See `picobuild --help`.)
 Optionally check your configuration looks correct then build: